bbopt/nomad/README.txt

                                        cmake -DTIME_STATS=ON -S . -B build/release
                                      To enable interfaces (C and Python) building: cmake -DBUILD_INTERFACES=ON -S . -B build/release
+                                       Python and Cython need to be available;
+                                       using Anaconda is recommended.
                                      To deactivate compilation with OpenMP:
                                        cmake -DTEST_OPENMP=OFF -S . -B build/release

-cmake --build build/release     ---> Build the libraries and applications
+cmake --build build/release     ---> Build all the libraries and applications
-                                     Option --parallel xx can be added for faster build
+                                     Option --parallel xx can be added for faster build.
+                                     Option --config Release should be used on *Windows* to compile in Release configuration.
+                                     The default configuration is Debug.

 cmake --install build/release   ---> Copy binaries and headers in
                                        build/release/[bin, include, lib]
-                                     and in the examples/tests directories
+                                       and in the examples/tests directories.
+                                     Option --config Release should be used on Windows to install in Release configuration.
+                                     The default configuration is Debug.

 The executable "nomad" will installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).